-- Music of the 20th and 21st Centuries
+- Sacred Choral Music of the 20th and 21st Centuries

-- Relational and Intentional Worship of the 21st Century
+- Relational and Intentional Worship Music of the 21st Century

 - Church Music in a Professional and Commercial Age

-Each section includes historical period background information, conducting insights specific to each period, practical analysis of each composition addressing meter, tempo, rhythm, melodic and harmonic characteristics, interpretation, texture, form, timbre, and text.
-Sharp and his contributors supply over 175 resource guides for the best in worship choral literature.
+Each section includes historical background information, conducting insights specific to each period, and practical analysis of each composition addressing musical style, interpretation, text, additional resources, and rehearsal considerations and approaches.